metatroncyberwarfarelabs/metatron-x-community/metatron-framework/metatron-analytics/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Metron Analytics
+# Metatron Analytics

-Metron analytics consists of:
+Metatron analytics consists of:

 - Model-as-a-Service (MAAS) access to Machine Learning services
 - Profiler and Profiler Client